pbalduino/menios/docs/architecture/block_devices.md

 - SATA disks are now exposed as `sataN` block devices backed by DMA reads and writes, with interrupts unmasking completion on vector `0x40`.
-During boot the `user_demo_launch()` routine performs a smoke test by reading LBA0 and logging the first bytes, confirming end-to-end AHCI I/O. The driver currently serialises commands per port and stages data through a bounce buffer to keep the PRDT layout simple (Issue #62).
+During boot the `user_demo_launch()` routine confirms the full stack by mounting the FAT32 volume and logging a depth-limited directory tree to the serial console.
-- Integrate the block layer with the upcoming block cache (Issue #63).
+- Integrate the block layer with the upcoming block cache (Issue #63) to avoid re-reading clusters for filesystem consumers.
 - Extend the API with asynchronous I/O and request queues once drivers require higher throughput.